kubestellar/kubestellar/monitoring/README.md

 ./install-ks-monitoring.sh --cluster-context cluster1 --set wec --kubeflex-hosting-cluster-context kind-kubeflex
 ```

-For OpenShift clusters add the flags `--env ocp` in the commad above.
+For OpenShift clusters add the flags `--env ocp` in the command above.

 Optionally, check the deployment of the monitoring tools: